Adam Kwarasey opens up on why he couldn't play his best football for Ghana

 Source: Ghana Soccernet

-Kwarasey was the safest pair of hands for the Black Stars after taking over the role from Richard Kingston.
+Kwarasey was the safest pair of hands for the Black Stars after taking over the role from Richard Kingson.

-He was Ghana's number one heading to the 2014 FIFA World Cup in Brazil.
+He was Ghana's number one before the 2014 FIFA World Cup in Brazil.

-According to the 32-year old, he could not reach his potential with the Black Stars because the training methods giving him by the goalkeeper's coach then Nassam Yakubu was not the best.
+According to the 32-year-old, he could not reach his potential with the Black Stars because the training methods given him by the goalkeeper's coach.

 "For me personally, as a goalkeeper, I think it comes down to preparations.